enzodjabali/iOSMB-Router/README.md

     enabled: true
 ```

-**Note:** The silence tracking is session-based (in-memory).
-After a restart, the first message from a sender won't trigger the auto-reply.
-This is intentional to avoid sending auto-replies when you've already responded via the web client or your phone.
+**Note:** The silence tracking is session-based (in-memory) and tracks BOTH incoming and outgoing messages.
+When you reply to someone, it resets the silence timer.
+After a restart, the router attempts to query the server for message history.
+If the query fails (server doesn't support the endpoint), it will skip the first message and start tracking from there to avoid sending unwanted auto-replies.

 ### Rule Properties